scattic/Pipeline/README.md

 ### Configure GOGS

 1. Using a browser, from the *host* where the LABSRV VM is running, open `http://localhost:3000`
-2. create a user zeus/zeus
+2. create a user, for example: `zeus`
 3. choose SQLite3 as the DB
 4. create a new repository called 'pipeline'
 5. back on LABSRV VM, sync the GitHub clone of this repo with the GOGS copy: